splane00/sami-lane-portfolio/README.md

 # Bioinformatics Portfolio

 Welcome!
-This portfolio highlights projects and skills from my graduate coursework in **molecular biology, epigenetics, and bioinformatics** at Johns Hopkins University.
+This portfolio highlights projects and skills from my graduate coursework at Johns Hopkins University.
 Each section links to a dedicated repository that demonstrates a core skill area.

 ---